Southampton-RSG-Training/intro-to-hpc/episodes/2_using_hpc_systems.md

 username@laptop:~$ ssh -i ~/.ssh/id_ed25519_iridis your_university_username@loginX003.iridis.soton.ac.uk
 ```

-**You must be on the University campus network, or using the VPN, in order to access Iridis.** You can read about how to access the VPN <a href="https://knowledgenow.soton.ac.uk/Articles/KB0011610"> here</a>.
+**You must be on the University campus network, or using the VPN, in order to access Iridis.** You can read about how to access the VPN [here](https://knowledgenow.soton.ac.uk/Articles/KB0011610).

 On successfully logging onto the system you will see a system message of the day similar to:
 ```bash